 Which schools offer a SEAL program?

 When choosing high schools for your child, it is worth checking whether they have a SEAL program.
-There are currently 36 schools in Victoria that offer the SEAL program, located in both metropolitan and rural areas of the state.
+Click HERE to see which schools run the SEAL program.

 Each school has different entry requirements for the program, so it’s best to deal with things on a case-by-case basis.
 Decide which schools are close to you and interest you, and then check their website for information of their SEAL program.
 This will let you know what the school offers, and how and when your child should apply.